Policy Research Rotation

 Please note: In accordance with CDC guidance for businesses and employers to slow transmission, and to prioritize the health and well-being of ASA staff and its members, ASA employees are working remotely and abiding by state and local guidelines.
 At this time, the Policy Research Rotation will be held virtually until further notice.

 The Policy Research Rotation in Political Affairs has been approved by the American Board of Anesthesiology (ABA) to count toward residency credit.
 A stipend of $5,500 is provided to offset living expenses (note: this stipend will be $2,500 for virtual participants).
-All 2020-2021 Resident Scholars positions have been filled.
+All 2020-2021 Resident Scholars positions have been filled and the 2021-2022 application period has now closed.

 Residents in a Room Episode 17: Resident Advocacy